codefreezefi/codefreeze.fi/index.md

     <header>

-        CodeFreeze is proudly supported by these fantastic sponsors:
+        Codefreeze is proudly supported by these fantastic sponsors:

     </header>